-Some writers like to use anecdotes to prove a point, strengthen their story, or to give the article a bit of personal touch.
+Some writers like to use anecdotes in content writing to prove a point, strengthen their story, or to give the article a bit of personal touch.
 Anecdotes can be effective when used correctly, but that does not mean you should use them frequently.
 They should be just one of many tools that you use to write strong web content.

 Though anecdotes may be useful when writing creative pieces, creating content for the web requires a different strategy.
 Though they may emotionally strengthen your article, anecdotes can weaken your article on the whole.
 They are less reliable than citable sources, and individual situations cannot universally represent an argument or idea with accuracy.

 Internet content is not always the most reliable source for information.
 Whether it means writing an online encyclopedia article or creating a personal blog, almost anyone can write for the web.
-In order to make content that stands out and is accurate, make sure you frame your article using reliable sources and then frame your anecdotes around those sources.
+In order to write content that stands out and is accurate, make sure you frame your article using reliable sources and then frame your anecdotes around those specific sources.

 Some people may find anecdotes useful in trying to relate to the information that you present, but they are not considered to be legitimate evidence with which to make an argument.
 Including an anecdote in yours will likely not give people the impression that your article is especially accurate.

 Some writers will use anecdotes on a whim, whether it pertains to their article or not.
 If you must use an anecdote make sure you choose one that fits neatly with your argument or point.
-The purpose of using an anecdote is to give your readers a representation of the real world application of your argument.
+The purpose of using an anecdote is to give your readers a more visual representation of the real world application of your argument.
 So keep your anecdotes reality based and relevant.

 Though your anecdotal story may be interesting, that does not mean that it will benefit your writing.
 If you are questioning the validity of placing an anecdote in your article, then your readers are likely asking the same question.
 Keep your content focused and avoid tangential stories, which may confuse or frustrate your readers.